Hormold/ceac/README.md

 # WIP: CEAC Tracking bot
-This bot is used to track the CEAC status of a DV case.
-It will send a message to a channel when the status changes.
+This bot is used to track the CEAC status of a DV case (Immigrant Visa by Diversity Lottery).
+It will send a message to a private messages when the status changes.

+Disclaimer:
-Disclaimer: I am not responsible for any misuse of this bot.
+> *I am not responsible for any misuse of this bot.
 Use it at your own risk.
 I am not affiliated with the US government.
-This is a personal project.
+This is a personal project.*
-Work in progress on this project, so expect bugs.
+> Work in progress on this project, so expect bugs.

 ## Requirements
-- Node.js >= 16
+- Node.js >= 16 (Uses fetch API)
-- PostgreSQL (needed to store the user data)
+- PostgreSQL (needed to store the user data: case id, history, etc)

 ## Need to get before run
 - Telegram bot token (get it from [@BotFather](https://t.me/BotFather))
-- Rucaptcha key (get it from [Rucaptcha](https://rucaptcha.com/))
+- Rucaptcha key (get it from [Rucaptcha](https://rucaptcha.com?from=1626417)), needed to solve the captcha (can topup with debit card, crypto, etc)
 - Telegram ID of admin account (get it from [@RawDataBot](https://t.me/RawDataBot) -> message>from>id)

 ## Features
 - Track multiple cases
 - Tracking Visa Bulletin updates
+- Self checking for updates by entering captcha

 ## SQL Schema
 The SQL schema is located in `sql/schema.sql`